-Fungal nail problems are often ignored, because of its uncomfortable nature and painful treatments.
+Fungal nail problems are often ignored because of its uncomfortable nature and painful treatments.
 There are various treatments for fungal infections, including ointments and creams and oral medications but with low success rates.
 Many podiatrists have treated nail fungus once and for all through the newest and most innovative cold laser therapy.
-Lunula Laser is a painless, non-invasive technology that provides safe and effective treatment to restore clear and healthy nails.
+The Lunula Laser is a painless, non-invasive technology that provides safe and effective treatment to restore clear and healthy nails.

 What is Nail Fungus?

 Onychomycosis, or more commonly known as fungal nail infection is the most common foot ailment seen by podiatrists.
 Affecting 10% of the population, fungal nail infection is caused by the growth of fungal spores under the nail.
 The fungus feeds on the keratin within your nail and thrives in these moist conditions underneath the nail.
 The only protection our nails have is provided by the shiny part, where the fungus cannot penetrate.
 However, with the slow crumbling of the nail, this infection can penetrate even from the tiniest crack, causing the infection to spread through to the entire nail bed.
 While the best defense against fungal nail infection is good personal hygiene and avoiding nail injuries.
 If an infection does begin to grow, fungal infections can be often difficult to treat because of the sensitive area it affects